-At May 31, 2010, our investment in the subordinated notes of GSC Investment Corp.
-CLO 2007 LTD., a collateralized loan obligation fund, had a fair value of \$18.2 million and constituted 31.3% of our portfolio.
-This investment constitutes a first loss position in a portfolio that, as of May 31, 2010, was composed of \$142.2 million in aggregate principal amount of primarily senior secured first lien term loans and \$2.9 million in uninvested cash.
+At August 31, 2010, our investment in the subordinated notes of GSC Investment Corp.
+CLO 2007 LTD., or "GSCIC CLO," a collateralized loan obligation fund, had a fair value of \$22.8 million and constituted 28.6% of our portfolio.
+This investment constitutes a first loss position in a portfolio that, as of August 31, 2010, was composed of \$398.1 million in aggregate principal amount of primarily senior secured first lien term loans and \$10.8 million in uninvested cash.
+A first loss position means that we will suffer the first economic losses if the value of GSCIC CLO decreases.
+First loss positions typically carry a higher risk and earn a higher yield.
 Interest payments generated from this portfolio will be used to pay the administrative expenses of GSC Investment Corp.
 CLO 2007 LTD. and interest on the debt issued by GSC Investment Corp.
 CLO 2007 LTD. before paying a return on the subordinated notes.
-Principal payments will be similarly applied to pay administrative expenses of GSC Investment
+Principal payments will be similarly applied to pay administrative expenses of GSC Investment Corp.

-Corp.
 CLO 2007 LTD. and for reinvestment or repayment of GSC Investment Corp.
 CLO 2007 LTD. debt before paying a return on, or repayment of, the subordinated notes.
 In addition, 80% of our fixed management fee and 100% our incentive management fee for acting as the collateral manager of GSC Investment Corp.
 CLO 2007 LTD. is subordinated to the payment of interest and principal on GSC Investment Corp.
 CLO 2007 LTD. debt.
 Any losses on the portfolio will accordingly reduce the cash flow available to pay these management fees and provide a return on, or repayment of, our investment.
 Depending on the amount and timing of such losses, we may experience smaller than expected returns and, potentially, the loss of our entire investment.